iEvoBio2019/2019-iEvoBio/TentativeAMSchedule.md

 Morning session - "Career development for computational biologists: How five computational evolutionary biologists succeed in their careers"

-9:15-10:30: Plenary talks - five biologists speak about their work
+9:15-10:30: Plenary talks - five biologists speak about their work.
+Each panelist will give a short talk about what type of research they do, what type of institution they are at, and what mentorship, funding, research, and teaching look like for them.

-1. Primarily undergrad institution professor
-2. R1 professor
-3. Government
-4. Industry
-5. Wildcard!
+- Sara Handy - Center for Food Safety and Applied Nutrition, U.S. Food and Drug Administration
+- Luay Nakhleh - Department of Computer Science,  Rice University.
+- C. Brandon Ogbunu - Ecology and Evolutionary Biology, Brown University
+- Stephanie Spielman - Department of Biological Sciences, Rowan University

 10:45 - Noon: Panel discussion - Audience and prepared questions.

-Suggestions

-1. How do you make time for computational research with all the other demands of your schedule?
-2. How does your employer regard and value software work?
-3. How do you approach mentorship of students and junior personnel on computational problems.
-4. Do you have trouble finding funding for your work?
-5. What is one thing you would tell yourself five years ago about your career path?